cheecheeo/resume/resume.md

 * **Portland State University, Departments of Civil Engineering, Computer Science** (Portland, Oregon)

-    Research Assistant: [ITS Lab](http://its.pdx.edu/), November 2006 -- August 2009
+    TODO delete this section i think -- keep it all in the CV Research Assistant: [ITS Lab](http://its.pdx.edu/), November 2006 -- August 2009

     - Developed new features for [PORTAL](http://portal.its.pdx.edu) using AJAX, PostgreSQL, PHP, and Python